<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://cottageinmuskoka.me/?p=1143</guid>

 <description><![CDATA[<p>As a cottager, I always found news from Muskoka warming this time of year.
 So here from the Muskoka Lakes Association is January NewsBites.
-Courtesy of the Muskoka Lakes Association Welcome to January 2015 NewsBites The MLA reminds everyone to<span class="ellipsis">&#8230;</span> <a href="https://cottageinmuskoka.ca/muskoka-lakes-association-january-newsbites/"></p>
+Courtesy of the Muskoka Lakes Association Welcome to January 2015 NewsBites The MLA reminds everyone to check their cottages and homes regularly during the winter season.
+The Muskoka area has received ... <a title="Muskoka Lakes Association January NewsBites" class="read-more" href="https://cottageinmuskoka.ca/muskoka-lakes-association-january-newsbites/" aria-label="Read more about Muskoka Lakes Association January NewsBites">Read more</a></p>

 <p>The post <a href="https://cottageinmuskoka.ca/muskoka-lakes-association-january-newsbites/">Muskoka Lakes Association January NewsBites</a> appeared first on <a href="https://cottageinmuskoka.ca">Cottage In Muskoka</a>.</p>